 Policy Agenda: Access to Capital

-While online and other alternative lending products have sprung up to fill this market need, which is a potentially positive development for small businesses.
-However, alternative sources of financing operate in an almost entirely unregulated market-making many small business owners vulnerable to predatory practices.
+While online and other alternative lending products have sprung up to fill this market need, alternative financing operates in an almost entirely unregulated market-making many small business owners vulnerable to predatory practices.
 To fully realize the economic potential of small businesses, we must ensure greater access and more options for entrepreneurs to obtain responsible capital by enacting the policy recommendations below.